Those black and white birds on Australia’s east coast

-The thick cluster of neck feathers (called hackles) help to identify this bird as an Australian Raven
+The thick cluster of neck feathers (called hackles) help identify this bird as an Australian Raven.

 Corvus coronoides

-The only white you’ll see on these shiny black birds is their eye.
+The only white you’ll see on these shiny black birds is their eye (which is also blue).
 The base of their feathers is grey, but you’re not likely to see that.
 One feature of the Australian Raven which you are likely to see is the thick, long, beard-like clump of feathers on its throat, called hackles.
 These are impressive, big birds with a call that sounds something like ‘arrrr, arrr, arrrrrrrr’.
 That sound could almost be mistaken for human.
 More information here.

 Corvus orru